 If you do not have it?
 I can’t help you.
 Sorry.

-So empathy is damn important!
+So empathy is key.

-But it has to be ALREADY present — to some degree — before it can be developed.
+But it has to be already present to some degree before it can be developed.

-Some people (rare) don’t have any at all.
+Some people don’t have it.

-Works both ways.
+That goes both ways.

 How to Develop Your Empathy